syself/cluster-api-provider-hetzner/docs/developers/development.md

 # Developing Cluster API Provider Hetzner

 Developing our provider is quite easy.
-First, you need to install some base requirements.
-Second, you need to follow the quickstart documents to set up everything related to Hetzner.
-Third, you need to configure your tilt set-up.
-After having done those three steps, you can start developing with the local Kind cluster and the Tilt UI to create one of the different workload clusters that are already pre-configured.
+Please follow the steps mentioned below:
+1. You need to install some base requirements.
+2. You need to follow the [preparation document](docs/topics/preparation.md) to set up everything related to Hetzner.

 ## Install Base requirements

-In order to develop with Tilt, there are a few requirements.
-You can use the following command to check whether the versions of the tools are up-to-date and to install ones that are missing (for both Mac & Linux): `make install-dev-prerequisites`
+To develop with Tilt, there are a few requirements.
+You can use the command `make all-tools` to check whether the versions of the tools are up to date and to install the ones that are missing.

 This ensures the following:
 - clusterctl